Welcome to Ruby Class- Reception

 Here you will find links to useful websites, useful documents you can download and all the information about classroom matters and learning for the coming term.

-If you have any queries I am contactable via the school office.
+If you have any queries I am contactable via email on charris@netherfield.e-sussex.sch.uk or via the school office on office@netherfield.e-sussex.sch.uk.

 Mrs Harris